mjclarke94/scribe/README.md

 **Gemini CLI**
 When running `scribe gemini`, a `.gemini/settings.json` file is created (or updated if one already exists) with settings prepopulated to enable the MCP server with tool calls automatically enabled.

 ## Security Note
-Agents can execute code via the Jupyter kernel that bypasses default CLI permissions.
-Use with caution.
+Agents can execute arbitrary Python code via the Jupyter kernel.
+For production use or when working with untrusted code, use the `--container` flag to run the kernel in an isolated Docker container.
+See the [Containerized Execution](#containerized-execution-security) section above for details.